NextDayBetter is a trusted storytelling platform and agency that exist to create a more accepting world for immigrants

 A Filipino diaspora member born in Kuwait, raised in the Bronx, New York.
 Serial entrepreneur, Fulbright Fellow, Google Next Gen Leader, and Posse Foundation Scholar.

-Editorial consultant and content strategist based in Manila, Philippines, working with startups, social enterprises, and other creative ventures.
+Editorial director and content strategist based in Manila, Philippines, working with startups, social enterprises, and creative ventures.

 Tells stories through the moving image, drawing from years of experience in commercial video production.
 Illustrator, motion designer, film director, and musician.